jdavasligil/elora-chat/README.md

 ## Why? 🤔

-On 1/22/24, Dayo expressed the need for a streamlined solution to manage chats and alerts during his streams.
+On 1/22/24, [Dayoman](https://twitch.tv/dayoman) expressed the need for a streamlined solution to manage chats and alerts during his streams.
 He wished to move away from unreliable bots and desired a human touch to his alert systems.
 Our motivation is to enhance audience interaction and provide a seamless viewing experience across platforms, setting a new standard for multi-stream chats.

 EloraChat aims to: